camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/05-human-task.html.md

 This will complete the created task as well.

-Instead using the `CaseService` it is also possible to use the `TaskService` to complete a human task:
+Instead of using the `CaseService` it is also possible to use the `TaskService` to complete a human task:

 ```java
 taskService.complete("aTaskId");